open-AIMS/Lum31-tox-assays/README.md

 *This code is provided as supplementary information to the paper:*

 Luter, H.M., Damjanovic, K., Thomas, M.C., Fisher, R., Hoj, L., Negri, A.P.
 A bioluminescent bacterial toxicity assay for tropical marine environments.
-Environmental Toxicology (add DOI when available)
+Environmental Toxicology (https://doi.org/10.1002/tox.70003)

 *Data used in this analysis can be found at:*